fbpx

 New England states also share similar weather patterns with warm and sometimes humid summers and cold and snowy winters.
 New England is known across the country for its bright fall colors as the many deciduous trees shed their leaves for winter.

-With four distinct seasons, time of year should play a large role in planning your vacation and when considering all the fun things to do in New England.
+With four distinct seasons, time of year should play a large role in planning your vacation.

 Fun Things to Do in New England in the Spring